 3) Keep up with the latest media measurement news and more…

-Information about all our products is housed in the Good to Know blog on our new website.
+Information about all our products is housed in the Good to Know blog.
 Going forward, we’re committed to publishing content about media analysis.
 We hope these updates from the world of media, PR and comms will prove to be interesting and useful.

 4) Print’s not dead so we monitor it